isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

       For solemnization ceremonies held in places of residence, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 5 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
 This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization (kept to a minimum).
 For example, if there are 6 persons currently living in your household, the 6 residents and an additional 5 visitors can attend a solemnization in your home.
 The total of 11 persons counts the wedding couple but excludes the solemnizer and vendors.
 Or if you live alone, you and 9 other persons, including the wedding couple, can attend a solemnization in your home, excluding the solemnizer and vendors.

-      However, if a place of residence has 5 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence<sup>4</sup>.
+      However, if a place of residence has 5 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence.

       **External venues**